MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maturity/overview.md

 The system has moderate business impact and can be dealt with during business hours.
 The expected usage could be by multiple users or single users, customers.

-Initial Response time 2, 4 Hours, or Next Day, Business hours access with 24x7 available support
+Initial Response time 2, 4 Hours, or Next Day, Business hours access with 24x7 available support.

-### Non-Critical
+### Non-critical

 The system has minimal business impact.
 The issue is important but does not have a significant current service or productivity impact.
 Acceptable workarounds will be considered.

-Initial Response time 4-8 hours or greater with Business hours access and support (For example 9:00AM - 5:00PM)
+Initial Response time 4-8 hours or greater with Business hours access and support (For example 9:00AM - 5:00PM).

-#### Administration and Governance
+#### Administration and governance

 Leading questions to consider: